Ali-Alzak1/web_course_main/project guidelines/2 - Project Proposal.md

   - At least three distinct types of users (three roles) who will interact with your application.
 - Functionalities for Each User Type:
   - Provide a list of key functionalities each user type can perform (e.g., "Admins can delete user accounts", "Admins can edit the user accounts information", "Users can browse and purchase items", etc.).
   - For each role needs to have `2 x number of people in your team` functionally.
-For example, if your team consist of 5 people then each role needs to have at leat 5 functionalities.
-If they are 6 then you must have 6 functionalities for each role.
+For example, if your team consist of 5 people then you need to have at 10 functionalities.
   - Note: you can review the well-known concept in software engineering, which is **use case**.
 - Storyboard Sketch ([See example](https://www.nngroup.com/articles/storyboards-visualize-ideas/)):
   - Imagine a real use case where your solution will solve a real world problem.